What Is an SBA 504 Loan?

 How to Apply for an SBA 504 Loan

-Although closing on the loan took several months, in the end Johnson believes that the interest rate made it worthwhile.
-To speed things up, it helps to be as organized as possible during the process and keep a regular communication line open with the lender and the CDC.
+Therefore, it will be helpful to be as organized as possible during the process and keep a regular communication line open with the bank lender and the CDC.

-An SBA 504 loan is perfect for purchasing fixed assets and for making large investments in your business’s future.
-The 10% down payment is low compared to conventional loans.
-Plus, 504 loans come with some of the lowest interest rates around.
+At the end of the day, an SBA 504 loan is perfect for purchasing fixed assets and for making large investments in your business’s future.
+The 10% down payment is low compared to conventional loans—plus, 504 loans come with some of the lowest interest rates around.